It may take you a few attempts to get the hang of it but then it will transform your life.

 So, Shanna can watch her interaction with the partner dispassionately.
 Should she go to Human Resources?
 Send a stronger signal that she did not appreciate his advances?
 Should she let him know that she had mentioned some of his trespasses to others in the firm and was he a shrewd enough lawyer to recognize that they could someday be deposed to provide contemporary corroboration of charges of inappropriate conduct and sexual harassment?

 Many avenues open up to Shanna once she adopts this line of thinking and being.
 She cannot reverse or slow her father’s dementia, but she can let him know how much he means to her and she can use the limited time they have together to have deeper conversations.
-She can bid him goodbye – in her head – and come to terms with the knowledge that his cage of flesh will soon disintegrate.
+She can bid him goodbye – in her head – and come to terms with the knowledge that his physical body will one day transition.

 I get push back when I advocate this.